benfreke/css-drop-shadow-from-psd/README.md

 - Add a background and foreground colour option to the preview
 - Convert the JS to a jQuery plugin
 - Add validation to the form inputs (proper JS, not just HTML5 attributes)
+- Use a colour picker for the colour input
+- Allow the input of RGB colour values